 The jungle also limited the effectiveness of the M-16 rifle.
 Infantryman Charles Albridge thought the M-16 unsuitable for the war in Vietnam.
 “Initially, the men liked it [the M-16].
 They went from a rifle that weighed 9 pounds to one that weighed just over 5,” said Albridge, “…any time you give a soldier less weight to carry, he’s happy.
 About the time they realized that a twig would deflect the bullet and 30 percent of your rounds fired into a jungle never got past the underbrush, you started mistrusting the weapon.”

-For the Vietcong and North Vietnamese, the jungle acted as a giant shock absorber – it absorbed the killing power of American artillery, napalm, and rifle fire and dissipated it.
+For the Vietcong and North Vietnamese, the jungle acted as a giant shock absorber by dissipating the killing power of American artillery, napalm, and rifle fire.

 Marine Lieutenant Philip Caputo saw the highlands for the first time from a helicopter.
 “We were flying parallel to the mountains; the Cordillera spread out before us, and it was the most forbidding thing I had ever seen.
 An unbroken mass of green stretched westward, on ridgeline and mountain range after another, some more than a mile high and covered with forests that looked solid enough to walk on.
 It had no end.
 It just went on to the horizon.
 I could see neither villages, nor fields, roads, or anything but endless rain forests the color of old moss.
 There it was, the Annamese Cordillera, hostile and utterly alien.”